 The students’ year group will be taken into account when awarding marks

-Judges will select 4-6 finalists who will be invited to attend the 3M Young Innovators Challenge presentation evening at Charnwood Campus on 19 June 2020.
+Judges will select 4-6 finalists who will be invited to attend the virtual 3M Young Innovators Challenge presentation event on Thursday 10 June 2021

-Nishma Trivedi is a Quality Engineer in the Quality Assurance department at 3M.
+Nishma Trivedi is a Senior Quality Engineer in the Quality Assurance department at Kindeva Drug Delivery.
 She studied Biomedical Material Science at University of Manchester and obtained sponsorship to complete a Masters in Polymer Science & Engineering from Unilever.
 Nishma is keen to develop young minds towards STEM careers and enjoys sharing her passion through supporting careers events and school activities.
 She is very excited to judge the Slo-Mo Marble Challenge again.